Experiment with water drop photography

 When April showers start to pour, that doesn’t mean your photography has to stop.
-There are plenty of projects you can shoot at home – so we’re going to take a look at getting started with water drop photography.
-A simple home set-up can yield some fascinating and unusual results, with each frame unique.
+There are plenty of projects you can shoot at home – so we’re going to experiment with water drop photography at home.
+A simple set-up can yield some fascinating and unusual results, with each frame unique.
 And most importantly, it’s a lot of fun!

 You can get started with a relatively minimal set up.
 You will need a DSLR or CSC that you can control manually (some compact cameras may also allow you to do this).
 You’ll also need at least one flashgun which you can use off-camera.
 You can use pretty much any lens you like, but a macro lens will generally produce the best results.